Glossary

 Thorough Examination

-Similarly to cars and other vehicles needing a yearly MOT, forklifts also need to undergo a thorough examination under the Lifting Operations and Lifting Equipment Regulations 1998 (LOLER) and Provision and Use of Work Equipment Regulations 1998 (PUWER).
-During a LOLER inspection, a competent person thoroughly examines equipment that is used for lifting, which includes forklifts.
-The HSE (Health and Safety Executive) offers specific guidelines about who is qualified to do this.
-After the forklift inspection is conducted and everything is working correctly, a certificate (a written report) will be issued.
+Just as cars and other vehicles need a yearly MOT, forklifts must undergo a thorough examination under the Lifting Operations and Lifting Equipment Regulations 1998 (LOLER) and the Provision and Use of Work Equipment Regulations 1998 (PUWER).
+In a LOLER inspection, a competent person thoroughly examines equipment used for lifting, forklifts included.
+The HSE (Health and Safety Executive) publishes specific guidelines on who counts as qualified to do this.
+Once the inspection is complete and everything checks out, a certificate — a written report — is issued.

 Forklift Pre-Check Routine